Jon Stewart's Success and Achievements in Timeline

 In 2001, The Daily Show received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program.

-In the December 2003 New Year's edition, Newsweek named Jon Stewart the "Who's Next?" person for 2004, predicting he would emerge as an absolute sensation.
+In December 2003, Jon Stewart was named the "Who's Next?" person for 2004 by Newsweek magazine, with the magazine predicting he would emerge as an absolute sensation in that year.

-In 2003, The Daily Show received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program and Outstanding Variety, Music, or Comedy Series.
+In 2003, The Daily Show won the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program and Outstanding Variety, Music, or Comedy Series.

-At the end of 2004, Newsweek confirmed that their prediction of Jon Stewart becoming an absolute sensation had been correct.
+At the end of 2004, Newsweek magazine claimed that they had been correct in their previous prediction that Jon Stewart would emerge as an absolute sensation in that year.

-In 2004, The Daily Show received the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program and Outstanding Variety, Music, or Comedy Series.
+In 2004, The Daily Show won the Primetime Emmy Award for Outstanding Writing for a Variety, Music, or Comedy Program and Outstanding Variety, Music, or Comedy Series.

 2005: George Orwell Award